 8. Solid waste treatment

 Solid wastes should be treated and discarded properly.
-They should be treated before dumping them through physical, chemical and biological means until their hazardous levels to the environment are reduced to the minimum requirement.
+Excess wastes by man and animals pose a disposal problem.
+They should be treated before dumping them through physical, chemical, and biological means until their hazardous levels to the environment are reduced to the minimum requirement.